zacharski/cpsc405/bootloader.md

 * a [checksum](https://en.wikipedia.org/wiki/Checksum)
 * a sequence of tags (for this example, we don't have any)

-> The following code is based on a tutorial by Johan Montelius

 Here is the assembly for the multiboot header: